“I just can’t do this.” Harried parents forgo home school

 “A lot of our families already feel they’re not doing enough when they are working so hard and I fear they will fear they are failing at it.”

-Parents across the U.S. are concerned their kids are falling behind, especially in lower income families.
+Parents are concerned their kids are falling behind, especially in lower income families.
 In households where the parents earn less than $50,000 total annually, 72% are at least somewhat concerned about their child falling behind academically, compared with 56% of parents in high-income households, according to a late-March poll by The Associated Press-NORC Center for Public Affairs Research.

 Meghan Perrone, a nurse, can’t even begin to help her 8-year-old daughter with her schoolwork until after she gets home from work and has cleaned up from dinner.
 Her husband is working from home but spends most of the week holed up in the basement because his job is mainly done by phone.
 That leaves the couple’s second-grade daughter to supervise her 2-year-old sister.